ubports/system-image/dbus-manpage.rst

 ``ApplyUpdate()``
-    This is an **asynchronous** call used to apply a previously downloaded update and initiate a reboot to apply the update.
-It is a no-op if no new update has been downloaded.
-Just before the device reboots, a ``Rebooting`` signal is sent, although the timing of this signal both being sent and received depends on how quickly the device is shut down for reboot.
+    This is an **asynchronous** call used to apply a previously downloaded update.
+After the update has been applied, an ``Applied`` signal is sent.
+Some devices require a reboot in order to apply the update, and such devices may also issue a ``Rebooting`` signal.
+However, on devices which require a reboot, the timing and emission of both the ``Applied`` and ``Rebooting`` signals are in a race condition with system shutdown, and may not occur.

 ``CancelUpdate()``
     This is a **synchronous** call to cancel any update check or download in